Chow theory of toric variety bundles: Introduction

 \subsubsection{From piecewise polynomials to Minkowski weights (\Cref{sec: PP to MW})}

 We identify $A^\star_T Y$ with the algebra of cohomology-weighted piecewise polynomial functions:

 Given a homogeneous piecewise polynomial

-we wish to describe its non-equivariant limit as a Minkowski weight $W_f$ of codimension $k$.
-In the absolute setting, integers $W_f(\uptau)$ are associated to cones of codimension $k$ by multiplying the polynomial pieces $f_\upsigma$ of degree $k$ with equivariant multiplicities $e_{\upsigma \uptau}$ of degree $-k$.
+we wish to describe its non-equivariant limit in $A^k Y$ as a Minkowski weight $W_f$ of codimension $k$.
+In the absolute setting, integers $W_f(\uptau)$ are associated to cones of codimension $k$ by multiplying the polynomial pieces $f_\upsigma$ of degree $k$ with certain rational functions $e_{\upsigma \uptau}$ of degree $-k$, known as equivariant multiplicities.

 For bundles we no longer expect integers but rather classes, and we do not only consider cones of codimension $k$ but rather cones of codimension $\leq\!k$.
 The class $W_f(\uptau)$ is obtained by multiplying the polynomial pieces $f_\upsigma$ of degree $k$ with equivariant multiplicities $e_{\upsigma \uptau}$ of degree $\geq\!\!-k$, and then applying the mixing collection $\updelta$ to the resulting polynomial.
 The formula is: